catherinebshaw/Employee-Directory/README.md

 ## User Experience

 Users are presented with a full listing of the employees within an organization.
-Data presented for each employee includes name, image, country, and gender.
+Data presented for each employee includes name, image, country, and cell phone.
 Users can sort employees by first name in both ascending and descending order.
-Users can also filter employees by country and feedback provides a summary of employees in that country.
+Users can also filter employees by country.
+Search results provides a summary of employees in that country.

 ## Technology Used